julian-printemps/neopa-cli/readme.md

-# Neopa Boilerplate CLI
+# Neopa boilerplate CLI

 This is the command-line interface for Neopa Boilerplate.
-It downloads and installs blank templates in any of the two Neopa front frameworks:
+It downloads and installs blank templates in any of the two Neopa Vue.js frameworks:

 - [Neopa Boilerplate - Bulma](https://github.com/julian-printemps/neopa-boilerplate)
 - [Neopa Boilerplate - Foundation](https://github.com/julian-printemps/neopa-boilerplate)